JamesHMcKay/jamesmckay-personal-a7bb4/about.md

       relativeUrl: true
 layout: page
 ---
+I have been writing code to solve analytical problems for over a decade now, with my background in physics and mathematics providing a context for a lot of this work, and a strong analytical foundation for approaching complex and unique challenges.

 ## Credentials

 I have a PhD in physics from Imperial College London.
+During this time I published five papers as a lead or major contributing author, and contributed to five others.
+For a list of my publications see the [INSPIRE website](https://inspirehep.net/authors/1605072).

-I also received a Masters and a Bachelors degree from the University of Canterbury with majors in Mathematics and Physics.
-I have worked as a researcher, product development engineer, and data analyst.
+I also received a Masters and a Bachelors with Honours degree from the University of Canterbury with majors in Mathematics and Physics.

-With over 10 years experience solving complex problems across many domains I am confident when faced with new and unique challenges.

-## Accessible solutions
+Beyond the research world I have worked as a researcher, product development engineer, and data analyst.

+## What I do now

 Robust solutions make sense.
 I understand the importance of communicating solutions to all parts of a business and their customers, and am well practiced at stripping away technical jargon so that anyone with the business knowledge can be part of the problem solving process.
 With a background in high energy physics I am practiced at turning extremely technical work into something that can be discussed with everyone.